sunilkumar71/Task-Management-application/README.md

 ---

-## 1. Configure the Database Connection
+## 1. Update the Database Connection

 - Open the `appsettings.json` file located at the root of the project directory.
 - Locate the connection string placeholder and replace it with your actual SQL Server connection string.